 The ASX-listed developer said it will respect the Court of Appeal decision handed down earlier this year, which held firm on the strict height limitations outlined in the Brisbane City Council planning scheme.

-An earlier Planning and Environment Court judgment had approved the project on the basis that the towers non-compliance with the town plan was offset by public amenity around the base of the towers.
+An earlier Planning and Environment Court judgment had approved the project, “Grace on Coronation” on the basis that the towers non-compliance with the town plan was offset by public amenity around the base of the towers.

 The case returned to the Planning and Environment Court in late September, which upheld the appeal against the scheme.

 Sunland managing director Sahba Abedian said the group respects the decision of the court.